Archie Battersbee’s parents lose Supreme Court bid to delay treatment withdrawal

 “He’s very much there, he’s progressing in so many ways.”

-A spokesman for the Christian Legal Centre, which is supporting the legal action by Archie’s parents, said Barts Health NHS Trust, which runs the hospital, had confirmed it would not take any steps to withdraw treatment until the Supreme Court reached a decision.
+A spokesman for the Christian Legal Centre said Barts Health NHS Trust, which runs the hospital, had confirmed it would not take any steps to withdraw treatment until the Supreme Court reached a decision.

 Archie’s treatment had been due to be withdrawn on Monday, after a High Court judge concluded that would be “lawful” and in his best interests, and the family had exhausted all routes of appeal.